Are you on the hunt for a great PDF editor?

 - No printer?
 No problem!
 If you don't have access to a printer, you're likely already familiar with the sinking feeling in your stomach when you see the words 'Print this Page'.
 With the right tools, you can skip the stress and skip the effort of digging through your sofa cushions for change for the local print shop.
 Using a PDF editor saves you the time and money of needing a printer, printer toner cartridges and paper.

-- Digital Form-Filling: Don't panic.
+Digital Form-Filling: Don't panic.
 Adding text or a signature to an online PDF form is actually very easy.
 You can even convert a PDF-formatted application or form into a Word document, if you're more comfortable with that software.
 This is an incredibly effective tool to have in your digital arsenal - forms filled digitally are much easier to read for the recipient, and easier to send (for you!).
 Plus, if you need to update your information later, say for a change of address on tax documentation, it's easy to do and less confusing than digging through stacks of paperwork.
 You can also split the PDF with the form to send along only the specific pages your recipient needs.

 What tools and features should a good PDF editor have?